Shivabajelan/Global-Significant-Earthquake-Analysis/README.md

-# Worldwide Earthquake Database Analysis
+# Global Significant Earthquake Analysis

 This repository contains Python code for analysing a worldwide earthquake database.
 The dataset provides information about significant earthquakes, including their magnitudes, locations, and temporal patterns.